-As noted, this teeth replacement procedure involves incision of an implant on the gum with support of a screw that penetrates to the jaw bone.
+As noted, this teeth replacement procedure involves an incision of an implant on the gum with the support of a screw that penetrates to the jaw bone.
 Dentists carrying out this procedure will drill through your gum and jaw bone to create space for inserting the screw.

 As you can imagine, the drilling and screwing sound to be a painful process.
 No one can stand the pain involved.

 You are right.
 The procedure comes with huge pain.
 Luckily, it is manageable.
 For your information, the process can be pain-free.
 But how is that possible?
 There are several ways of doing it.

 A local anesthetic is a common approach of numbing areas where the surgical process will take place.
 The method is the same in the dental field.
 Before beginning the process, your dentist will give you a shot of a local anesthetic using a needle.
 You will feel some pain within the initial few minutes as the needle pricks your gum.

 The anesthetic numbness effect takes place immediately.
 So, you won’t feel any pain as the drilling and screwing take place.
 However, there will be some push and pull from the drill vibrations, but they are painless.
 So, with the local anesthetic, your dental implants will not be painful.